entozoon/guttersnipe/README.md

 ## TODO

-- `_headers` needs instructions.
+- `_headers` (in parent dir) needs instruction/injection.
 Like, added to users' site, with a specific origin ideally